 Once that’s set up, you’ll need to add mapping for the IP address and host name to your hosts file.
 Devin Knight has a blog on this that you’ll find helpful.

-Connecting to Hadoop with Power BI Desktop
+Connecting to HDFS with Power BI Desktop

 Once your Hortonworks Sandbox is set up, you’re ready to set up your connection to Hadoop with Power BI Query.
 Start up the Power BI Desktop and click Get Data.
 Scroll down and select Hadoop File (HDFS) and click Connect.